S-duality in Abelian gauge theory revisited: Introduction

 In this work, motivated by papers of Witten \cite{wit1, wit2} we focus attention to the modular properties of the partition function

 of (supersymmetric) Abelian or ${\rm U}(1)$ or Maxwell gauge theory over various four-manifolds because in this case the calculations can be carried out almost rigorously.

 The paper is organized as follows.
-In Sect. \ref{two} we offer an extended definition of the partition function of Abelian gauge theory (cf. Eq. (\ref{particiofv}) here) such that it gives back Witten's \cite{wit1} in case of compact four-manifolds moreover the definition continues to make sense for a certain class of non-compact geometries (to be called {\it almost compact} spaces, cf. Definition \ref{majdnemkompaktdefinicio} here) including the multi-Taub--NUT spaces and the Riemannian Schwarzschild and Kerr solutions.
-The subtle point of this extended definition is imposing a natural boundary condition at infinity on finite action classical solutions of Maxwell theory in order to save the modular properties of the partition function.
+In Sect. \ref{two} we offer an extended definition of the partition function of Abelian gauge theory (cf. Eq. (\ref{particiofv}) here) such that it gives back Witten's \cite{wit1} in case of compact four-manifolds moreover the definition continues to make sense for a certain class of non-compact geometries, the so-called {\it asymptotically locally flat} (ALF) spaces including the flat $\R^3\times S^1$, the multi-Taub--NUT spaces and the Riemannian Schwarzschild and Kerr solutions, etc. The subtle point of this extended definition is imposing a natural boundary condition at infinity on finite action classical solutions of Maxwell theory in order to save the modular properties of the partition function.
 This boundary condition is the so-called {\it strong holonomy condition} and is used to rule out certain classical solutions having non-integer energy.
 It has also appeared already in the approach to SU(2) instanton moduli spaces over ALF geometries \cite{ete, ete-jar}.

 Then in Sect. \ref{three} we repeat Witten's calculation \cite{wit1} of $Z(M,g,\tau )$ in the compact case.
 After summing up over a discrete set leading to $\vartheta$-functions the partition function is given by a formal infinite dimensional integral and can be calculated quite rigorously via $\zeta$-function regularization.
 On the way we formulate a natural ``Fubini principle'' for these formal integrals which converts them into successive integrals.
 We come up with an expression involving the zero values of various $\zeta$-functions and their derivatives.
 The zero values of these $\zeta$-functions can be calculated by the aid of heat kernel techniques.
 With the help of these tools we find that